-Below is a gear list of required, recommended and optional items to bring on your climb.
+Below is a Kilimanjaro gear list of required, recommended and optional items to bring on your climb.

 1 – Waterproof Jacket, breathable with hood

-1 – Insulated Jacket, synthetic or down, warm
+1 – Insulated Jacket, synthetic or down, with hood

-3 – Long Sleeve Shirt, light-weight, moisture-wicking fabric
+3 – Long Sleeve Shirt, light-weight, moisture-wicking (hood recommended)

-1 – Short Sleeve Shirt, light-weight, moisture-wicking fabric
+1 – Short Sleeve Shirt, light-weight, moisture-wicking (optional)

 1 – Waterproof Pants, breathable (side zipper recommended)